 - If you’ve made a camping reservation, double check the dates, site number, etc. Take photos of the info or write it down just in case you don’t have cell service/WiFi when you are checking in.

-- Get a lay of the land.
+- Get a virtual lay of the land.
 Check out the area in which you’ll be camping to see where you can buy supplies.
 “Dollar” stores are great for picking up little things you might have forgotten, and many also sell ice.
-Use Google maps to see where you can find liquor stores, grocery stores, etc. Pay special attention to where you can purchase firewood.
+Use Google maps to see where you can find liquor stores, dollar stores, grocery stores, etc. Pay special attention to where you can purchase firewood.
 Also call the campground to find out if any items you might need will be sold on premises (some campgrounds will sell wood and ice or may even have a camp store).

 - Fill some water containers ahead of time.
 You don’t want a search for water to be the first thing you have to do.
 Keep some water or other cold drinks chilling in a cooler with your food.

-- Make sure maps and things you’ll need on the road are in an accessible place so you can grab them without having to get out of the car or contort your body in strange ways to reach them while the vehicle is in motion.
+- Make sure maps and things you’ll need on the road (such as snacks/munchies) are in an accessible place so you can grab them without having to get out of the car or contort your body in strange ways to reach them while the vehicle is in motion.
 Don’t put the road maps/ gazetteer underneath things in the back seat!
 Ditto for whatever cooler you have your drinks in.
 Phones are great for looking at maps, but not when you’re driving in places without cell service (which is why paper maps are great as a backup).

-- Have cups of cold drinks (iced down if you can) ready to go when you leave.
+- Have cups (preferably covered travel mugs) of cold drinks (iced down if you can) ready to go when you leave.